rjaquesverly/triage_challenge/README.md

 ## Prerequisites
 Ensure you have Python installed on your system.
-This code and model was developed using Python 3.9.17.
+This code and model was developed using Python 3.10.11.
-You can download the Python 3.9.17. using this link: https://www.python.org/ftp/python/3.12.0/python-3.12.0b1-amd64.exe
+You can download the Python 3.10.11. using this link: https://www.python.org/ftp/python/3.10.11/python-3.10.11-amd64.exe

 ## Installation

 1. ### Clone the Repository:

-   First, clone the repository to your local machine:
+    First, download or clone the repository on your local computer:

    ```bash
    git clone https://github.com/rjaquesverly/triage_challenge.git